 - Bake for 14-15 minutes or until lightly browned and set on the edges.
 Remove from the oven and allow to cool for 10 minutes on the cookie sheet before icing.

 - Make the icing: Whisk all of the ingredients together and drizzle over cookies.
 You may have a little icing leftover.
-Drizzle more on each… it’s so good!
+Drizzle more on each… because it’s just so good.

 - Applesauce: Make sure you are using a thick applesauce.
-Anything too liquid-y could cause excess spreading.
+Anything too thin and liquid creates excess spreading.

 Keywords: apple cinnamon cookies, apple cinnamon oatmeal cookies